SymX: Energy-based Simulation from Symbolic Expressions: Related Work

 Automating the task of differentiation via computer programs has a long history, the dissertation of John F. Nolan~\shortcite{Nolan1953ADo} being one of the original works in the field.
 Over the decades that followed, the relevancy of this field has seen huge leaps forward, and it is at the core of today's most advanced technologies in important fields such as artificial intelligence.
 Since it is out of the scope of our work to give an extensive review of the field, we point the interested reader to the book by Griewank et al.~\shortcite{diff_book}.

 There are different strategies to differentiation. \textit{Automatic differentiation} (AD) is perhaps the most widely used one due to its capabilities to handle derivatives of complex computer programs with dynamic control flow.
 In AD, a computation graph of the program to differentiate is built and derivative information is propagated along with the original computation.
 At a very high level, AD techniques can be divided in two main categories, \emph{backward} and \emph{forward} mode.
 The former one is more efficient when the program has a large number of degrees of freedom, while the latter can be more efficient otherwise.
 In recent years, the increased interest in machine learning has brought a lot of attention to backward AD techniques and very powerful tools, such as TensorFlow~\cite{tensorflow} or PyTorch~\cite{PyTorch}, have been widely adopted.
-In our setting, however, thanks to the structure of the problem, we need to compute derivatives of local functions which depend on a relatively low number of degrees of freedom, therefore forward mode is usually preferred.
+In our setting, however, due the structure of the problem, we need to compute derivatives of local functions which depend on a relatively low number of degrees of freedom, therefore forward mode is usually preferred.
 We refer the reader to the work by Schmidt et al.~\shortcite{TinyAD} which presents an in-depth discussion on the efficiency of forward and backward AD for such problems.
 The authors also provide an implementation, TinyAD, that is shown to outperform state-of-the-art tools in their applications.
+Aside of AD solutions to specific problems, there are general purpose AD tools that can be used to conveniently obtain derivatives in a more general context, e.g. CasADi~\cite{casadi}, albeit at the cost of being unable to fully exploit the structure of the problem at hand. \chf{ We also point to Enzyme~\cite{Enzyme}, an LLVM-based AD compiler plugin, and Tapenade~\cite{Tapenade}, a source-to-source AD tool, as further examples of software that can generate efficient derivatives from code. }